Sicos1977/MSGReader/README.md

 MSGReader has only a few options to manipulate an MSG file.
 The only option you have is that you can remove attachments and then save the file to a new one.

+If you realy want to write MSG files then see my MsgKit project on GitHub (https://github.com/Sicos1977/MsgKit)

 Translations
 ============